oroinc/documentation/crm/admin_guide/op_structure/search_index/elastic_search.rst

 Elasticsearch
 =============

+In this section, you will learn about implementation of the search engine using `Elasticsearch <http://www.Elasticsearch.org/>`__.

+.. note:: The Elasticsearch feature is only available in the Enterprise edition.

 .. contents:: :local:
    :depth: 1

-Enterprise Editions of Oro applications support implementation of the search engine using `Elasticsearch <https://www.elastic.co/products/elasticsearch>`_.
+Enterprise Editions of Oro applications support implementation of the search engine using `Elasticsearch <https://www.elastic.co/products/elasticsearch>`__.

 System Requirements
 -------------------